steedos/steedos-docs/docs/developer/api/overview.md

 # Introduction to Steedos API

-Steedos, recognized as a trailblazer in low-code development platform, also provides a comprehensive suite of robust APIs, allowing a plethora of opportunities for enterprise integration, development, and functionality enhancement.
+Steedos provides a comprehensive suite of robust APIs, allowing a plethora of opportunities for enterprise integration, development, and functionality enhancement.

 ## Overview